Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Riemann domains

 denote the projection of the branched covering (taking the affix of the point).
-Note that for any point $z\in\cX\backslash\sigma$ the full preimage $\pp^{-1}$ of a small neighborhood $U(z)$ is homeomorphic to an infinite number of disjoint copies of $U(z)$.
-Each copy corresponds bijectively to an element of $\pi_1(\cX\backslash\sigma)$.
+Note that for any point $z\in\cX\backslash\sigma$ the full preimage $\pp^{-1}$ of a small \mesNik{ball $D(z)\subset\cX$ around $z$ } is homeomorphic to an infinite number of disjoint copies of \mesNik{$D(z)$}.
+Each copy corresponds bijectively to an element of $\pi_1(\cX\backslash\sigma)$. \mesNik{Locally, this set of copies of $D(z)$ forms~$\tilde U_2$.}